torphix/Music-Genre-Classification/README.md

 - run command ```python main.py train -m='resnet'``` modify config.yaml to configure the model hyperparamters

-## TODO
-1) Check accuracy metrics are correct val loss is behaving strangely
-2) Add more input features to neural network
-3) Get Increase accuracy of unsupervised clustering and present visualisations

 ## In report
 0) Some files where dropped due to corrputed audio